Pytorch Interoperability

 ¶

-Modify a transform to act on sequences.
+Modify a pipeline to act on sequences.

 Unlike the generic generic.SequencePipeline